morepath/more.content_security/README.rst

     class MyApp(App, ContentSecurityApp):
         request_class = CustomRequest

-To only use the 'ontent-Security-Policy-Report-Only' header, use this:
+To only use the 'Content-Security-Policy-Report-Only' header, use this:

 .. code-block:: python